Trump’s “Unleashing Atomic Power” is Unhinged

 None of these industry lobbied accusations are true.
 For years, the NRC has in fact been shifting away from prescriptive regulation to “risk-informed” regulation that Beyond Nuclear and other public interest organizations have criticized as “gambling” at the expense of public safety margins to protect nuclear industry profit margins.
 After all, what is gambling but considering risk to gain monetary reward which in this case is for an inherently dangerous and aging technology.

 Following the Energy Policy Act of 2005 (EPAct2005), Congress and President G.W.
 Bush provided billions of US taxpayer dollars to incentivize a so-called “nuclear renaissance” of new “advanced” reactor construction with federal loan guarantees, new reactor production tax credits, and streamlined new reactor licensing to grease the skid.
-The Congressional Research Service (CRS) published its 2007 report to Congress “Nuclear Power: Outlook for New Reactors” assessing EPAct 2005’s impact to prop up the federal revival and cited the industry pledge to cash in on taxpayer money for 34+ units in new reactor projects.
-The NRC Commissioners took full advantage of the politics and speeded up reactor licensing by combining the construction and operating applications (COL) into one convenient licensing hearing while also cutting back on the public’s due process.
+The Congressional Research Service (CRS) published its 2007 report to Congress “Nuclear Power: Outlook for New Reactors” assessing EPAct2005’s impact to prop up the federal revival and cited the industry pledge to cash in on taxpayer money for 34+ units in new reactor projects.
+The NRC staff and Commissioners took full advantage of the politics.
+NRC speeded up its license review process that now combined construction and operating applications (COL) into one convenient licensing hearing while cutting back on the public’s due process.
 Of those pledges, only two projects for four units [V.C.
-Summer 2 & 3 (SC) and Vogtle 3 & 4 (GA)] managed to muster the financing and only by using electricity rate hikes paid for by utility customers in advance of the projects’ completion to start construction.
+Summer 2 & 3 (SC) and Vogtle 3 & 4 (GA)] managed to muster the financing and only then by using electricity rate hikes paid by utility customers in advance for construction work in progress.

-Here’s the reality check: of those 34+ units, only two units, Vogtle 3 & 4, originally estimated at total completion costs of $14 billion, were approved by the NRC for COLs and managed to finish construction seven years behind schedule in 2023 and 2024 at a total construction cost well exceeding $35 billion.
+Here’s the reality check: of those 34+ units, only two units awarded COLs by NRC, Vogtle 3 & 4, that were originally estimated at total completion costs of $14 billion, managed to finish construction seven years behind schedule in 2023 and 2024 at a total construction cost well exceeding $35 billion.

 Of the remaining 32 units identified in the CRS report, an additional 12 units were provided COLs by NRC licensing boards to start construction.
 Only V.C.
-Summer 2 & 3 start construction that was abandoned mid-construction with $10 billion in sunk cost, largely at the expense of its captured ratepayers.
-The remainder were cancelled, withdrawn of terminated by construction cost-averse utilities.
-The NRC reports that as of March 2025, US nuclear power companies still have NRC-approved COL applications for 8 “advanced” reactor units that have not been acted upon because of apparently uncontrollable construction costs.
+Summer 2 & 3 started construction that was abandoned mid-construction with $10 billion in sunk cost, again, largely at the expense of its captured ratepayers.
+The remainder were cancelled, withdrawn or terminated by construction cost-averse utilities.
+As of March 2025, the NRC reports that five US nuclear power companies still hold NRC-approved COL applications for 8 “advanced” reactor units that have not been acted upon because of the projected uncontrollable construction costs.

-The NRC did its part to assure that new reactor licensing was fast tracked.
-It was the utilities that chickened out.
+The NRC did its part to fast track reactor licensing.
+It was the utilities that by and large financially chickened out.

 Unfortunately for nuclear safety, Hanson and Baran’s attention to the letter of the law earned them both the enduring scorn and ultimately revenge of the nuclear industry and their devoted political champions.